SalonenTeemu/secure-programming/README.md

 # secure-programming

-This repository contains simple programs created in the Secure Programming course as independent course exercises.
+This repository contains programs created in the Secure Programming course as independent course exercises.
 Each simple program demonstrates specific security concepts and vulnerabilities, organized into distinct sections.

 ## Sections